divyaYelmakanne/Web-Development-Hackathon-Tutedude---Rasoi-Connect-Hub/README.md

 Rasoi Connect Hub is a full-featured platform built to bridge the gap between **food suppliers** and **customers** in a smart and seamless way.
 It provides a rich dashboard experience, group collaboration features, order management, and real-time analytics — all in one place.

+Take a look at Live Website : https://web-development-hackathon-tutedude.vercel.app/

 ---

 ## 🚀 Features Overview